Table of Contents

 display.SetStatus("Object Detection | Network {:.0f} FPS".format(net.GetNetworkFPS()))

-And, starting detecting code and it’s working!!!
+And, starting detecting code and it’s working!

 cd